m-voit/concepts-of-programming-languages/study-project/paper.md

 # Compare functional programming in Go with JavaScript

-This paper compares functional programming in Go with functional programming in JavaScript.
+This paper compares functional programming in JavaScript with functional programming in Go.
-It compares the type system, functions and functional programming in Go with JavaScript.
+At the beginning, it gives a short overview over JavaScript and it's history.
 Furthermore, an implementation of a parser for Boolean expressions is used as a practical example to compare functional programming in the two programming languages.
+Additionally, JavaScript and Go are compared on their support of basic and advanced functional programming concepts.
+These functional programming concepts are explained and looked at in the paper.
 At the end of the paper there will be an evaluation and summary on how suitable JavaScript is to implement a functional parser.
-However, the main goal of this paper is to show the possibilities and support of functional programming concepts in JavaScript.

 ## Table of contents